pankkor/game/README.md

 - `main.c` - all the code.

 #### Misc
 - `.lvimrc` - vim local config.
-Ignore if you don't use viml.
+Ignore if you don't use vim.
 - `compile_flags.txt` - list of compilation flags used by clangd and `build.sh`.